supervisely-ecosystem/dtl-v2/src/ui/dtl/actions/random_color/README.md

 ### Settings

-- **strength** — color multiplier strength. min: 0, max: 1.
-Controls how much image will change its colors.
+- **Strength** — Set the color multiplier strength (min: 0, max: 1).
+It controls how much image will change its colors.

 ### Example.
 Random change of colors